 Rather than paying the full sticker price for a college education, most students receive a financial aid package that eases the burden with scholarships, grants, loans, and work-study options, while the amount and type of aid may vary among students.

 Curious about the financial aid opportunities at UNC Chapel Hill and what you may be eligible for?
 Explore the answers here.

 University of North Carolina at Chapel Hill average financial aid offer for freshmen students is $14,182.00.
 Financial aid is provided to about 64% of first-year students, with the bulk of support coming in the form of grants and scholarships.

-Financial aid helps decrease the cost, or the full retail price of the institution.
-However, bear in mind that the only true college discount are scholarships & grants.
+Financial aid helps lower the cost, or the full retail price of the institution.
+But bear in mind that the only true college discount is scholarships & grants.

-The below numbers refer to grants and scholarships mainly provided by University of North Carolina at Chapel Hill.
+The numbers below apply to scholarships and grants primarily provided by University of North Carolina at Chapel Hill.

-41.0% of first year students (1,728 total) were given scholarships at University of North Carolina at Chapel Hill, averaging $13,697 per person.
-This ranks in the top 20th percentile of all schools in the country.
+40% of incoming freshmen (1647 total) were awarded scholarships at University of North Carolina at Chapel Hill, averaging $13,601.00 a piece.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The next table demonstrates grant and scholarship allocations by income level for first year students getting any form of federal Title IV assistance, including Federal PLUS loans.
+The table following demonstrates grant and scholarship distributions by income level for freshmen getting any sort of federally-funded Title IV aid, which includes Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above shows students who are obtaining Title IV aid which is federal aid from the government including loans, grants or work-study.
-Learn more.
+The table above displays undergrads who are getting Title IV aid, federal aid from the government including loans, grants or work-study.
+Learn more here.